core-wg/oscore/draft-ietf-core-object-security.md

 A. If the request was an Observe registration, then:

-  * If the Partial IV is not present in the response, and Inner Observe is present, and the nonce from the request was already used once, then go to 8.
+  * If the Partial IV is not present in the response, and Inner Observe is present, and the AEAD nonce from the request was already used once, then go to 8.

   * If the Partial IV is present in the response and Inner Observe is present, then follow the processing described in {{notifications}} and {{replay-notifications}}, then: